Suing An Airline: Explained

 - File your case in court: You would need to check if the small claims court district in your area has any specific requirements such as the number of copies, filing fee, or the process to serve your defendant.

 - Serve the airline: Since you are dealing with an airline company that may operate in various countries, the DOT requires that you serve your defendant in the country they are headquartered in or have a business premise located.
 This may not be your state of residence.
 You need to seek their correct business name and address.
-There are legal services that can do this for you.
+There are services that can do this for you.

 - Prepare for your day in court: Present your evidence and be prepared to defend your case.
 DoNotPay can help you prepare: